Dartmouth Transfer Acceptance Rate and Requirements — 2025

 Students who have the best chance to gain admission to Dartmouth have done the following:

-- In the process of completing at least one full year of credits.
+- Are in the process of completing at least one full year of credits, but have not completed more than two.

 - Earned exceptional grades in their first year at a community college or 4-year university.